Nithin-GK/Nithin-GK.github.io/_news/announcement_10.md

 inline: true
 ---

-I started a new position as Reserch Intern at Google.
+I started a new position as a Research Intern at Google.